 NBA (National Basketball Association)

-NBA matches take place in 48 minutes, including four periods, each of 12 minutes.
-But the actual length will be longer than the specified level due to the addition of 15 minutes of halftime and other incidents on the field.
+NBA games last a total of 48 minutes, including four periods, each of 12 minutes.
+However, the actual length will be longer than the specified level due to the addition of 15 minutes of halftime and other incidents on the field.

 The timeouts (75 seconds) will also make the game last longer, as each team has a maximum of seven timeouts, of which four are required.
 Teams must run out of timeouts for each period and can accumulate them up to three times for the final period.